 Non-executive member of the Board since 1 March 2023.
 A member of the Governance, Product Steering and Staffing, Salaries & Nominations Committees.
-Managing Director of Mintivo Ltd, responsible for the strategy delivery and financial management of the company which provides managed IT support services.
+Technology Entrepreneur and Founder (now exited) of Mintivo Ltd, which provides managed IT support services.
 A business mentor at the University of Bath and an entrepreneurship mentor at the University of the West of England.